umarniz/video-quickstart-android/README.md

 2) Download this project and open it in Android Studio.

 3) Get an access token [Generate an Access Token](https://www.twilio.com/user/account/video/dev-tools/testing-tools).
 Pick your identity (such as Bob).
-Leave this web page open, because you'll use it as the other side of the video chat.

 4) Paste the access token into VideoActivity.java